Understanding Your California Accident Report

 - Sobriety test results

 Contact information for all witnesses, passengers and injury victims is collected at the scene of the car accident.
-Additional information is collected for each injury victim, including EMS and hospitalization information, seating position and whether the injury victim was ejected from a vehicle, wearing proper safety equipment at the time of the crash, or suffered severe injuries.
+Additional information is collected for each injury victim, including EMS and hospitalization information, seating position and whether the injury victim was ejected from a vehicle, was wearing proper safety equipment at the time of the crash, or suffered severe injuries.

 Accident investigators draw a pictorial diagram of how they think your accident occurred.
 This includes vehicle direction, intersections and traffic signals, and if skid marks were present at the scene of the accident.
 Review this information carefully.
 If you believe the officer's diagram contains errors, contact a personal injury lawyer immediately.